 Home Theater Design Best Practices

 Audio Advice has designed and installed over a thousand theaters and this video is part of our Home Theater Design Series that covers virtually everything about designing a home theater.
-In this video, we discuss laying out the physical space for your home theater and the best home theater layouts.
+In this video, we discuss the physical space for your home theater layout as well as the best options.
 We look at the various aspects of laying out your room and how to handle the elements of your room that you can control, as well as those that you cannot control.
 In addition to our world-class home theater design tool, we've given you everything you need to begin your home theater journey in Home Theater Central.

 General Room Dimensions and Acoustic Considerations

 Ask any recording engineer and they will tell you that the physical room size has a huge impact on the sound you’ll be able to get in that room.
 If you’re lucky enough to be designing your dream home theater from scratch, there are some ratios you can use to get your room to a great basic shape.
 While this is a matter of some small debate, if you get somewhere between a ratio of 1 to 1.6 or 1.7 and 2.3 to 2.4, you will be well on your way to an ideal home theater layout.

 As an example, if you went 1 to 1.6 to 2.4, a room with a 10’ high ceiling would be 16’ wide and 24’ long.
 Staying within this ratio will ensure your room has fairly consistent bass in the main seating area of the room.
 The worst possible room would be a cube, say 10 by 10 by 10.